Linssssssss/alx_database/SQL_introduction/README.md

 Task 5:
 A script that prints the full description of the table first_table from the database hbtn_0c_0 in your MySQL server

+Task 6:
+A script that lists all rows of the table from the database in the mySQL server